-Pelion (Πήλιο) is a unique destination for all seasons.
+Pelion (Πήλιο) in Greece is a unique destination for all seasons.
 It is the perfect combination of mountain and sea, beautiful traditional villages (with special and characteristic architecture), a rich natural landscape and also beaches of unique natural beauty.
 Therefore, it is logical to be a popular tourist destination all year round.
 In this article, we present a road trip in the southern part of the Pelion peninsula, starting from Argalasti and ending in the southernmost settlement of the mountain, Agia Kyriaki.
 The South Pelion (Νότιο Πήλιο) is a relatively lesser-known region of the mountain that combines the quiet side of the Pagasitic Gulf with the wild beauty of the Aegean coast.

 Our first stop is Argalasti, a village with important history and unique architecture.
 The bell tower of the church of Agioi Apostoloi (Άγιοι Απόστολοι), which is an exact replica of the bell tower of Agia Fotini in Smyrna in Minor Asia, is an exceptional example of early twentieth-century local architecture.
 It was built in 1913 from marble and has two Russian bells and a Swiss watch.
 In the warm and hospitable square of the village is the preserved building of the Girls’ School (Parthenagogio/Παρθεναγωγείο), whose director at the beginning of the 20th century was the poet Kostas Varnalis.
 Beyond the square, a walk in the alleys is imperative if you want to admire the traditional houses (on many walls you can see built-in ancient and mediaeval architectural elements).
 Finally, in the square, you can find unique local products and wines at reasonable prices at the grocery Rodi (Το Ρόδι), which has been in operation since 1945.